SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

-Interpolation can be achieved on a cube with the :meth:`~iris.cube.Cube.interpolate` method, with the first argument being the points to interpolate, and the second being the interpolation scheme to use, with the result being a new, interpolated, cube.
+Interpolation can be achieved on a cube with the :meth:`~iris.cube.Cube.interpolate` method, with the first argument being the points to interpolate, and the second being the interpolation scheme to use.
+The result is a new interpolated cube.

 Sample points can be defined as an iterable of ``(coord/coord name, value(s))`` pairs (e.g. ``[('latitude', 51.48), ('longitude', 0)]``).